 We cannot promise that by the end of the training you will be the World's Best Yogi, but we guarantee you will have transformed the way you practice and think about Yoga.

-By the end of the course you may not be able to do every crazy posture but you will understand how to effectively prepare for them should you choose to.
-You will learn how to recognize the sensation your body needs and how to find the edge, stay there, and breath.
+By the end of the course, you may not be able to do every crazy posture but you will understand how to effectively prepare for them should you choose to.
+You will learn how to recognize the sensation your body needs and how to find the edge, stay there, and breathe.

 Lastly, all great teachers will adapt the practice to suit the level of each student.
 Every pose can be made more accessible (regression/modification) or more challenging (progression/variation).